Normal blood sugar level

 A1C Test

 This test is also called the Glycated Haemoglobin test.
-This test does not require to be on fasting.
-This test shows the percentage of blood sugar attached to hemoglobin.
-It generally shows the average glucose level over the past 2 or 3 months.
-If the level of A1C is 6.7 percent or higher in two separate tests, it means that the person is diabetic.
+It does not require fasting.
+It shows the percentage of blood sugar attached to haemoglobin and generally reflects the average glucose level over the past 2 or 3 months.
+If the level of A1C is 6.5 percent or higher in two separate tests, it means that the person is diabetic.
 When the level of A1C is between 5.7 and 6.4 percent, it indicates that the person is prediabetic.
 When the A1C is below 5.7 percent, it is considered normal.

 Fasting Blood Sugar Test